paloliska/tooMuchContention/README.md

 # tooMuchContention
-test tooMuchContentionException thrown by Debry
+test tooMuchContentionException thrown by Derby

 This code is trying to make derby throw tooMuchContentionException during generating new id for inserting row.
 There is one test class with 3 tests.